Merck’s New Model For Collaboration

 Calibr will have dedicated lab space in San Diego that will eventually house roughly 150 scientists who will help further develop the basic research contributed by university researchers around the world.
 About half the staff will have drug industry experience, Schultz expects, and the other half will be “bright young postdocs interested in pursuing translational activities.”

-Merck has no particular preference regarding the disease areas Calibr pursues, Kim says.
-Rather, he says, “What we want is for the science to compete with the science and [we will] pick out the very best ideas,” he says.
+Merck has no particular preference regarding the disease areas Calibr takes on, Kim says.
+Rather, he says, “What we want is for the science to compete with the science, and [we will] pick out the very best ideas.”

 Join the conversation